 FRIGATE DOM FERNANDO II AND GLORY

-In the historical center of Almada, almost in front of the panoramic elevator, is the Casa da Cerca.
-This is a municipal space, transformed into a contemporary art center, that privileges the plastic arts, particularly the drawing.
-The Casa da Cerca is part of the Palace of the Fence.
-But if contemporary art doesn’t attract you, still don’t stop by to take a walk in the Casa da Cerca Botanical Garden.
+In Almada’s historic center, almost opposite the panoramic elevator, is Casa da Cerca.
+This is a municipal space, transformed into a center for contemporary art, which focuses on the plastic arts, particularly drawing.
+Casa da Cerca is part of the space of the Cerca Palace.
+But if contemporary art doesn’t appeal to you, be sure to stop by for a walk in the Casa da Cerca Botanical Garden.

-Trafaria was (and still is) a fishermen’s neighborhood belonging to the parish of Costa da Caparica.
+Trafaria was (and still is) a fishermen’s district belonging to the parish of Costa da Caparica.
 It has a population of 5696 inhabitants.
-The neighborhood in front of the boat station deserves a visit so you can get to know its narrow streets and typical houses.
+The neighborhood in front of the boat station deserves a visit so you can get to know its narrow streets and its typical houses.

-According to some historical reports, Trafaria had its origin in a fishing village.
+According to some historical accounts, Trafaria had its origin in an agglomeration of fishermen.
 Fishing is still an important activity (although it has been losing importance over the last years).

 TRYP LISBOA CAPARICA MAR HOTEL